KornelWitkowski/TensorFlow-benchmarks/README.md

 # TensorFlow dataset benchmarks

-Benchmarks of popular Tensorflow dataset with models built from scratch.
+Benchmarks of popular Tensorflow datasets with models built from scratch.

 ## Image classification